-As your small business grows, it’s vital to ensure that all employees have uninterrupted access to the programs they need to remain productive.
+As your small business grows, ensuring that all employees have uninterrupted access to the programs they need to remain productive is vital.
 Amongst searching for an IT solution, you may be debating the difference between IT outsourcing versus hiring an IT manager.

 The price of a full-time IT manager might make you question whether or not you should keep IT in-house.
-More often than not, it’s not cost-effective for companies with less than 250 employees to hire a full-time IT manager when outsourcing IT is far cheaper and requires much less work.
-Small businesses may also not need the resources of a full-time manager all day every day, meaning you could potentially be wasting money on a salary you don’t even need.
+Often, it’s not cost-effective for companies with less than 250 employees to hire a full-time IT manager because outsourcing IT is far cheaper and requires much less work.
+Small businesses may also not need the resources of a full-time manager all day every day, meaning you could be wasting money on a salary you don’t even need.

-Outsourced IT teams typically hire experts that you otherwise wouldn’t be able to afford on a salary.
-In this scenario, you gain IT experts’ resources and knowledge, but only when you need it.
-However, to have success with outsourced IT teams, you need to set up the right agreement.
-That’s where a fundamental understanding of the break/fix model versus managed IT services is crucial.
+Outsourced IT teams typically hire experts you otherwise wouldn’t be able to afford on a salary.
+In this scenario, you gain IT experts’ resources and knowledge only when needed.
+However, you must establish a cooperative agreement to succeed with outsourced IT teams.
+A fundamental understanding of the break/fix model versus managed IT services is crucial.

 The Difference Between Managed IT and Break/Fix Services